FredrickMbithi/alx-project-0x14/README.md

 }
 ```

-Frontend-transformed shape used by this app (subset):
+Subset used in this app:

 ```ts
 interface MoviesProps {